 Place a 1-inch layer of small rocks in the bottom of your container.

-Add some quality potting soil, filling the container about halfway up.
+Add some potting soil, filling the container about halfway up.

 Gently tip the herb plant out of its original container and place it in your prepared pot.
 Fill the remaining space with soil.

-Add your favorite herb-friendly organic fertilizer to give your plant a boost, following the product instructions.
+Add your favorite herb-friendly fertilizer to give your plant a boost, following the product instructions.

 6. Water and Sun

 Give your new plant a healthy dose of water, enough to moisten the soil all the way through.
-Find a suitable spot outside, and then follow your herb’s planting directions to know how much sun and water it prefers.
+Find a suitable spot outside (could be a stoop, window box or corner of your backyard), and then follow your herb’s planting directions to know how much sun and water it prefers.

 When your plant has grown a little, you’ll be able to pinch some leaves to enjoy in your favorite recipe.